 Fast project start

-Specialization in WordPress
+Specialisation in WordPress Hosting

 - Reduce image quality to the necessary minimum (manually in the image processing program or automatically via ShortPixel)

 - Enable lazyloading (Native lazyloading is now well established on the browser side)

 Fonts are also one thing.
 Not only typographically, it makes sense to commit to a clear set of rules and to use only a few different fonts and styles.
 This is also particularly important for the loading time: Each font style (thin, bold, etc.) is a separate file, as are all the italics.
 If these are loaded by Google Fonts, as is often the case, then these are several requests.
 So ideally you should clearly define the typo in the style guide and then host the selected font files on your own server.
 For example via FTP upload in wp-contents/fonts.